strengejacke/ggeffects/README.md

   if we had data from a different population.

-**And what about marginal effects?** Marginal effects refer to the difference between two adjacent predictions and indicate the derivative of the response with respect to the predictors.
+**And what about marginal effects?** Marginal effects refer to the difference between two adjacent predictions.
 They are not the same as marginal means or adjusted predictions.
 However, calculating contrasts or pairwise comparisons with `test_predictions()` can be used to test for differences in predictions (aka marginal effects).